How “the central regulator of metabolism” works brilliantly as the latest anti-aging trick.

 The first signs of deficiency might be difficulty concentrating, or neurotransmitter imbalances that lead to anxiety, depression, sleep disorders or general mood changes.

-Currently, leading scientists are looking at a role of NR (and subsequent NAD+ production) in protecting cellular health in those with type 2 diabetes or undergoing chemotherapy.
+Currently, leading scientists are looking at the role of NR (and subsequent NAD+ production) in protecting cellular health in those with type 2 diabetes or undergoing chemotherapy.

 As a B vitamin derivative, it is safe & any excess would just be peed out in the urine.